prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 </group>
 {{</highlight>}}

+By default, a script called nhttc_pose_init.py is used for initializing the poses of the cars.
+It places the cars in a particular pattern (right now, the cars sit on the circumference of an ellipse).
+If there are 2 cars, they will be kept 180 degrees apart as in the default case.
+If there are 3 cars, they will be kept 120 degrees apart.
+Four will be kept 90 degrees apart.
+This script is only used to make adding agents as simple as copy pasting some lines in the launch files.
+If you want to set the initial pose to be something else, all you have to do is publish to the the initial pose to the topic:

+{{<highlight bash>}} /car_name/initial_pose
+{{</highlight>}}
+of type: [geometry_msgs/PoseWithCovarianceStamped](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) where `car_name` corresponds to the name of the car.

-Note that the route_publisher.py file used for the demo only publishes paths for two cars (`car1` and `car2`).
-If you add another car, you will have to modify the route-publisher to publish a route for the third car.
-We recommend writing a separate route publishing file by taking inspiration from the route_publisher.py).
+Furthermore, the route_publisher.py file used for the demo only publishes paths for two cars (`car1` and `car2`).
+This script is hardcoded to publish paths only for two agents.
+If you wish to add another car, you will have to create your own route-publisher to publish a route for the third car.
+You should use the route_publisher.py file as a reference.

 ## Tuning the parameters
-The multi-agent navigation system _can_ work out of the box for most applications, however, it is possible to tune it should the user feel that it needs to be tuned.
+The multi-agent navigation system _can_ work out of the box for most applications, however, it is possible to tune it.
 The parameters can be changed inside the launch file (in this case the nhttc_demo.launch file).
 Please note that the navigation system uses a solver which has some level of stochasticity to it, which can lead to slightly different behavior.
-The demonstrations shown here are to explain the effect of changing the parameters.
+The demonstrations shown here are to explain the effect of changing the parameters and do not indicate the exact performance.

 {{<highlight xml >}}
 <param name="cgr" value="1.5"/>